Paris Salon

 Early splinter groups

 The increasingly conservative and academic juries were not receptive to the Impressionist painters, whose works were usually rejected, or poorly hung if accepted.
-In 1863 the Salon jury turned away an unusually high number of the submitted paintings.
+In 1863, the Salon jury turned away an unusually high number of the submitted paintings.
 An uproar resulted, particularly from regular exhibitors who had been rejected.
-In order to prove that the Salons were democratic, Napoleon III instituted the Salon des Refusés, containing all the works that the Salon had rejected that year.
+To prove that the Salons were democratic, Napoleon III instituted the Salon des Refusés, containing all the works that the Salon had rejected that year.
 It opened on May 17, 1863, arguably marking the birth of the avant-garde.
 The Impressionists held their own independent exhibitions in 1874, 1876, 1877, 1879, 1880, 1881, 1882 and 1886.
 Edouard Manet never exhibited in the Impressionist exhibitions but continued to exhibit in the official Salon.